Sun dog: Early modern era

-Rome, 1629 and 1630
+In 1629, Pierre Gassendi observed and correctly explained the parhelia phenomenon in terms of the reflection of sunlight by ice or snow crystals at high altitude.
 A series of complex parhelia displays in Rome in 1629, and again in 1630, were described by Christoph Scheiner in his book Parhelia, one of the earliest works on the subject.
 It had a profound effect, causing René Descartes to interrupt his metaphysical studies and led to his work of natural philosophy called The World.

-Gdańsk, 1661

 On 20 February 1661 the people of Gdańsk witnessed a complex halo display, described by Georg Fehlau in a pamphlet, the Sevenfold Sun Miracle, and again the following year by Johannes Hevelius in his book, Mercurius in Sole visus Gedani.